A Clear Path to Concurrency in Swift 6.2

 @concurrent

-To explicitly opt into parallel execution for methods, Swift 6.2 introduces the @concurrent attribute:
+To explicitly opt into parallel execution, Swift 6.2 introduces the @concurrent attribute:

 class Worker {